-Defining teammate roles and responsibilities, using these four questions, will increase the likelihood your team will achieve 100% customer satisfaction is a primary goal of Right-Minded Teamwork.
+Defining teammate roles and responsibilities, using these four questions, will increase the likelihood your team will achieve Creating 100% customer satisfaction is a primary goal of Right-Minded Teamwork.
 More.

 So many teams go off the rails because they do not know how to define and clarify teammate roles and responsibilities, or they simply do not take the time to make them clear.